FAQs For Breast Augmentation Recovery

 If you still think they are too big after a year, talk to a board-certified plastic surgeon who specializes in revision breast augmentation removing breast implants to see if you are a candidate.

 Many women who undergo breast augmentation feel sad or anxious during their recovery.
 You may begin to second-guess yourself and wonder if you should have had the surgery in the first place.
 Some women begin to think their new breasts are ugly and that the bruising and swelling will never go away.
 This is common, and may be due to any number of factors, including medication side effects and reactions to the anesthesia, as well as post-surgical stress.
-See our Postoperative Depression Section for more information on this subject.

 You need to be fully healed before you can start jogging again.
 Activities like jogging, jumping rope, basketball and horseback riding subject your breasts to a lot of up-and-down movements.
 Jumping without good support for your breasts can stretch your skin, ligaments, and connective tissue, causing sagging.
 Talk to your surgeon before you take part in any strenuous activity.
 And when you do start up again, wear a good support bra.